We have found the fixed bed

 clothes The blue plastic boxes are a slide fit and the top shelf stores

-the tv aerial and electrical odds and ends.
+electrical odds and ends.
 I have added two LED

-spotlights and an old portable flourescent light to improve the
+spotlights to improve the

-illuminatoin when we are sat around in the evenings.
+the evenings.
 They are fed from

-the leisure battery via a 10A fused cable.
+cable with a fused cable.
 The curtain wire

 stretched between the cab grab handles, visible in the photo is useful